Book now and save 25% on 2026 & 2027 departures with Wild Women Expeditions’ exclusive offer!

 - Educational programming onboard, interactive workshops and evening entertainment

-- Complimentary expedition jacket and rubber boots
+- A complimentary expedition jacket to keep, and rubber boots to borrow

-- A handsome contribution to Adventure Canada’s Discovery Fund that supports local youth outreach, community support and habitat projects
+- A contribution to Adventure Canada’s Discovery Fund that supports local youth outreach, community support and habitat projects

 - Special access permits, entry and park fees